Skip to content

 Not Checking Resort Fees Before Booking

-Every major Las Vegas hotel charges a mandatory resort fee of $30–50/night on top of the room rate, regardless of whether you use the included amenities (pool, WiFi, fitness center).
-This fee is often not displayed prominently until checkout.
-A room listed at $45/night may actually cost $80–90 after resort fee and taxes.
-Always check the total nightly cost including all fees before booking.
-Some smaller casinos (Ellis Island, The D) have lower or no resort fees — a genuine competitive advantage for budget travelers.
+Every major Las Vegas hotel charges a mandatory resort fee of $30–50/night on top of the room rate — regardless of whether you use the pool, WiFi, or fitness center.
+A room listed at $45/night can actually cost $80–90 after resort fee and taxes.
+Always check the total nightly cost before booking.
+Some smaller casinos (Ellis Island, The D) have lower or no resort fees.

 🌡️

-Las Vegas Weather Is an Extreme Sport in Summer
+Las Vegas Summer Heat Is an Extreme Sport

-June through August: temperatures regularly reach 40–45°C (104–113°F).
-The desert strip of asphalt and glass buildings amplifies the heat — the sidewalk between casinos can feel like a convection oven at 3pm.
-If visiting in summer, plan all outdoor activities (the Grand Canyon, Valley of Fire) for 6–9am, then retreat to air-conditioned casinos during peak heat (11am–5pm).
-The casino floors are kept at a constant 21°C regardless of outdoor temperature.
-March–May and September–November are when Las Vegas is genuinely pleasant — 18–28°C, low humidity, long daylight hours.
+June–August temperatures reach 40–45°C. The Strip's asphalt amplifies heat — the sidewalk between casinos can feel like a convection oven at 3pm.
+Plan all outdoor activities (Grand Canyon, Red Rock) for 6–9am, then retreat to air-conditioned casinos.
+Casino floors stay at 21°C regardless.
+March–May and September–November are the genuinely pleasant windows.

 🎰